ICO 101: Initial Coin Offering Basics

 - What kind of track record and backing do the ICO founders have?
 Do they have well-respected members of the cryptocurrency community as presidents, board members or backers?
 Do your instincts tell you that the ICO founders are genuine, sincere people, capable of following through with their mission statement?

 - Will there be a market for your coin or token?
 What exchanges will it be listed on, and what will give it value?
-You should consider why people should want to own this coin and if it will have a liquid trading market.
+You should consider why people should want to own this coin and if it will have a liquid trading market on cryptocurrency exchanges.
 The market capitalizations of some brilliant ideas remain relatively small due to market liquidity problems, so it’s always a bonus if your tokens are readily tradable on a dependable, popular platform.

 What Are Tokens?